 Assistantships typically are housed in various research and teaching centers associated with CEHD and the School of Education.
-Centers that often award assistantships to school psychology students are the Center for Disabilities Studies, the Center for Educational Research and Development, and the Delaware Center for Teacher Education.
+Centers that often award assistantships to school psychology students are the Center for Disabilities Studies, the Center for Research in Education and Social Policy, and the Delaware Center for Teacher Education.